sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 vaguely remember it not accounting for `alignas` specifiers (you should double check, I could be remembering incorrectly).

-Furthermore, the problem of rearranging structure members to minimize size is clearly not unique to C.
+Furthermore, the problem of reordering field members to minimize size is clearly not unique to C.
 It would be interesting to:

 - Analyze the ability of [Java's layout algorithm](https://github.com/openjdk/jdk/blob/master/src/hotspot/share/classfile/fieldLayoutBuilder.cpp) to minimize size